-Anyone had ever taken a dip into a warm, bubbly, minerals-rich hot spring would agree that this isn’t just any pool of water, but a gift from nature itself.
-And when it comes to hot springs, there is no place better than Taiwan’s hot spring, which is inherently blessed with an abundance of underground thermal activities and a stunning range of natural hot springs to choose from.
+Anyone had ever taken a dip into a warm, bubbly, mineral-rich hot spring would agree that this isn’t just any pool of water, but a gift from nature itself.
+And when it comes to hot springs, there is no place better than Taiwan’s hot spring.
+It is inherently blessed with an abundance of underground thermal activities and a stunning range of natural hot springs to choose from.

-When the burden of work seems too much to shoulder and life begins to take it toils, there is nothing more relaxing than soaking in a pool of warm, crystal clear spring waters, allowing your mind and body to be soothed and healed by caressing your skin from all sides.
-At the Taiwan hot spring areas, this experience is markedly elevated by serene locales gorgeous scenery of lakes and mountains, and air so fresh people literally call the phenomena a “green shower”.
+When the burden of work seems too much to shoulder and life begins to take it toils, there is nothing more relaxing than soaking in a pool of warm.
+The crystal clear spring waters, allowing your mind and body to be soothed and healed by caressing your skin from all sides.
+At the Taiwan hot spring areas, this experience is markedly elevated by serene locales gorgeous scenery of lakes and mountains.
+In addition to the fresh air that people literally call the phenomena a “green shower”.

-If you are looking for a place to recuperate, re-energize and temporally get away from it all, here are some of the 5 best hot spring areas in Taiwan that will redefine your idea of a hot spring experience and have you coming back for more.
+If you are looking for a place to recuperate, re-energize and temporally get away from it all, here are some of the 5 best hot spring areas in Taiwan.
+These hot spring will redefine your idea of a hot spring experience and have you coming back for more.

 Photo by Spiritual Travels